Country Risk Rating

 Strengths

-• Large population that is young (50% is under 25), qualified and with good fluency in English
+• Large and young population (50% is under 25), qualified and fluent in English

-• Diverse geographic and sectoral origins of expatriate workers’ remittances (10% of GDP)
+• Diverse geographic and sectoral origins of expatriate workers’ remittances (8% of GDP in 2022)

 • Poverty reduction (Pantawid Pamilyang Pilipino Program)